 The VIX, often called the "Fear Index," measures expected volatility in the S&P 500 over the next 30 days.
-It is calculated from S&P 500 index option prices by the Chicago Board Options Exchange (CBOE).
+Created in 1993 by the Chicago Board Options Exchange (CBOE) and redesigned in 2003 by Professor Robert Whaley, it is calculated from the prices of a wide range of S&P 500 index options -- both puts and calls across multiple strike prices.

 How It Works

 VIX reflects the market's expectation of annualized volatility.
-A VIX of 20 implies the market expects the S&P 500 to move about ±1.2% daily.
+A VIX of 20 implies the market expects the S&P 500 to move about Β±1.2% daily (20% Γ· β252 trading days).
+The calculation uses a portfolio of out-of-the-money SPX options expiring between 23 and 37 days, weighted to produce a constant 30-day expected volatility.
 Higher VIX = more expected turbulence.

 Key Levels